fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-3.md

 In other words, based on how you use a generic value, TypeScript will narrow it a little differently.
 The end result is that the entire above example compiles with no type-checking errors.

-For more details, you can [look at the original pull request on GitHub](https://github.com/microsoft/TypeScript/pull/43183).
+For more details, you can [look at the original pull request on GitHub ↗](https://github.com/microsoft/TypeScript/pull/43183).

 ## Always-Truthy Promise Checks {#always-truthy-promise-checks}